Introduction to Focus Strategy

 Market Focus Strategy

-If opting for this strategy then the organization is aiming for either low costs than competitors serving that market segment or an ability to offer niche members different from competitors.
-The focus strategy is basically selection buyers have distinctive preferences.
-When the strategy is based on buyers segment whose needs are less costly to satisfy comparatively in market then focus strategy is based on low cost.
-Likewise, when being a buyer on the differentiation segment, it requires a unique product.
-Focus strategy targets a specific segment of the market, there focus on a selected customer group, product range, geographical area or service line.
+If opting for this strategy, the organization is aiming for lower costs than competitors serving that market segment or the ability to offer niche members different from competitors.
+The focus strategy is the selection of buyers who have distinctive preferences.
+When the strategy is based on the buyer’s segment whose needs are less costly to satisfy comparatively in the market, then the focus strategy is based on low cost.
+Likewise, a buyer in the differentiation segment requires a unique product.
+Focus strategy targets a specific market segment, focusing on a selected customer group, product range, geographical area, or service line.
 It adopts a narrow competitive scope within an industry.

-The aim of the Focus strategy is to grow market share through operating in a niche market, or market with less competition.
-The niche market arises of several factors like geography, buyer characteristics, product specification, and requirements.
+The Focus strategy aims to grow market share by operating in a niche market or market with less competition.
+The niche market involves geography, buyer characteristics, product specification, and requirements.
 The success of a focus strategy is considered when an industry segment is large enough to have growth potential compared to its competitors.
-Larger and mid-sized firms use focus strategy in conjunction with differentiation and cost leadership generic strategy.
+Larger and mid-sized firms use a focus strategy with differentiation and cost leadership generic strategy.

 1. Overall Low-Cost Provider Strategy

-Making great efforts to achieve lower costs than competitors and appealing to broad number of customers, it goes on usually by under-pricing competitors.
+Making great efforts to achieve lower costs than competitors and appealing to broad customers usually goes on by under-pricing competitors.

 2. Broad Differentiation Strategy